-While it’s impossible to predict exactly what you’ll be asked in your interview, many companies will ask at least one of the following common interview questions
+While it’s impossible to predict precisely what you’ll be asked in your interview, many companies will ask at least one of the following common interview questions:

 The interviewer is seeing if you have done your research on the company.
 Your answer should convey that you have done your research and show how the things you mention about the company align with your own personal values too.

-When explaining about your previous position make sure to create a connection to the job you are interviewing for.
-Mention any common technical and soft skills and highlight projects where you took lead or inspired a positive change in the company.
+When explaining your previous situation, make sure to connect to the job you are interviewing for.
+Mention any common technical and soft skills and highlight projects where you took the lead or inspired a positive change in the company.

-The interviewer will be watching closely with how you answer this question.
-Never criticize a previous employer or company, this will only reflect badly on yourself.
+The interviewer will be watching closely how you answer this question.
 Phrase your reason positively by focusing on things you want to achieve.
+Never criticize a previous employer or company; this will only reflect poorly on yourself.

-The interviewer is trying to see whether you are a potential employee that is worth investing in.
-In Japan it’s common for people to stay with a company for at least 10 years, if not for throughout their whole lives.
-You should answer honestly, but be aware that there are few companies that will want to invest time and energy training an employee that will only stick around for a few years.
+The interviewer is trying to see whether you are a potential employee worth investing in.
+You should answer honestly, but be aware that few companies will want to invest time and energy training an employee that will only stick around for a few years.
+In Japan, it’s common for people to stay with a company for at least ten years, if not throughout their whole lives.

 Employment gaps are sometimes regarded negatively, especially so in Japan.
 However, a common reason for having a gap between jobs is taking time off to get qualifications related to their industry.
 Qualifications will make your resume stand out in a sea of applications!

-Your personality is an important factor in getting hired, but consider your environment.
+Your personality is an essential factor in getting hired but consider your environment.
 You don’t want your interview hearing too much.
-Talking about team sports is a safe option as it shows that you’re a team player, or about your travel blog, this shows that you are creative.
-Your hobbies will be distinct and different from your work, but you can emphasize the of your hobby that require the key technical and soft skills employers are looking for.
+Talking about team sports is a safe option as it shows that you’re a team player, or your travel blog shows that you are creative.
+Your hobbies will be distinct and different from your work, but you can emphasize the hobby that requires the critical technical and soft skills employers are looking for.

-• Where do you see yourself in 5 years time? ５年後どのような仕事したいですか。
+Where do you see yourself in 5 years? ５年後どのような仕事したいですか。

 Common Questions About Job-Hunting in Japan

 I don’t live in Japan.
-Is it better to apply from overseas first or got to Japan first?
+Is it better to apply from overseas first or go to Japan first?

-Though not necessarily planned, what many foreigners do is apply for the JET Programme and teach English for several years.
-While working as teachers they build up their skills and network and often find employment through connections.
+Though not necessarily planned, many foreigners apply for the JET Program, which the Japanese government runs, and teach English for several years in an international school.
+While working as teachers, they build up their skills and network and often find employment through connections.